In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Yihe Deng, Xuehang Guo, and Kunlun Zhu for their valuable input during the early stages of this work.
-We are grateful to Lambda for providing GPU resources.
+We are also grateful to Lambda for providing GPU resources.
 This work was partially supported by the Hoffman-Yee Research Grants program at Stanford HAI, the AI for Math Fund by Renaissance Philanthropy, ONR MURI N00014-24-1-2748, and the AI Research Hub Project through KAIST.
+This work was also supported by IITP (No.~RS-2024-00457882, National AI Research Lab Project).

 \footnoterule{}

 \blfootnote[1]{ \begingroup \thefootnote{}\footnote{#1} \endgroup }